 Daniel Defoe's "Robinson Crusoe" & the Robinsonades is a collection of various editions of Robinson Crusoe and similarly themed texts such as the popular The Swiss Family Robinson.
 The term "Robinsonades" is used to describe literary works about survival without the aid of civilization, frequently on a deserted island.
-This genre takes is name from the 1719 novel Robinson Crusoe by Daniel Defoe
+This genre takes is name from the 1719 novel Robinson Crusoe by Daniel Defoe.

 In the archetypical Robinsonade, the protagonist is suddenly isolated from the comforts of civilization, usually shipwrecked or marooned on a secluded and uninhabited island.
 He must improvise the means of his survival from the limited resources at hand.
 The protagonist survives by his wits and the qualities of his cultural upbringing, which also enable him to prevail in conflicts with fellow castaways or over local peoples he may encounter.
 Some of the titles here may appear more tangentially related; for instance, collections of stories that include Robinsonades.